Skip to main content

 Canonical file name

 The lockfile name is fixed to .hyperlocalise.lock.json. hyperlocalise does not currently read i18n.lock or other alias names.
 Keep the file in your project root so run and sync commands share the same checkpoint state.
-The CLI writes the lockfile as compact JSON (no indentation) to limit file size.
+The CLI writes the lockfile as indented JSON so diffs are readable.
+It keeps file size down by grouping task entries by target path and storing short field names.

 What the lockfile is for